 To determine the best query access plan, the cost model estimates the execution time of each plan.
 There is a vibrant literature on this subject (7-8), including proposals for histograms, sampling, and parametric methods.
 Again, most of these papers are engineering studies, providing new techniques that improve on the state-of-the-art through increased accuracy or performance.
 There have also been a few mathematical results, such as “the task of estimating distinct values is provably error prone, i.e., for any estimation scheme, there exists a database where the error is significant” (6).

-A query optimizer must contend with a huge search space of complex queries.
-Its first objective must be correctness: that the resulting query evaluation plan produce the correct result for the

-query.
-This objective must be ensured both by the initial query language-to-relational

-algebra translator and by the subsequent query enumerator.
-A secondary but clearly very important objective is efficiency; after all, that is the raison d'etre for this phase.
-As is well known and has been alluded to already, the name for this phase is an exaggeration, as existing optimizers do not produce provably optimal plans.
-That said, the query optimizers of prominent DBMSes generally do a superb job of producing a good query evaluation plan for most queries.

 However, even with great effort over decades, optimizers as a general class are still poorly understood.
 As has been observed, “query optimization has acquired the dubious reputation of being something of a black art'” (9).
 DeWitt has gone farther, stating that `”query optimizers [do] a terrible job of producing reliable, good plans [for complex queries] without a lot of hand tuning” (10, page 59).

-We previously articulated and tested a predictive causal model of the aforementioned suboptimality that put forth four independent constructs: optimizer complexity, schema complexity, query complexity, and data complexity, one intervening construct: plan space complexity, and one dependent construct: query suboptimality, and showed through correlational and regression analysis across four DBMSes and thousands of queries and a cumulative 16,000 hours (over two years) of query executions that this model is strongly supported (11).
+We previously articulated and tested a predictive causal model of the aforementioned suboptimality that put forth four independent constructs: optimizer complexity, schema complexity, query complexity, and data complexity, one intervening construct: plan space complexity, and one dependent construct: query suboptimality, and showed through correlational and regression analysis across four DBMSes and thousands of queries that this model is strongly supported (11).
 The finding of most relevance here is that the number of operators in the DBMS explains 9.21% of the variance of query suboptimality.

-A Gedanken Experiment.
 In order to increase query performance, DBMSes are extended over time with new query operators.
 Also over time, DBMSes are extended with new storage and indexing structures, which themselves elicit new query operators.
 Each subsequent generation of the DBMS thus supports an ever-expanding collection of operators, with the current incarnation the most recent within a series of DBMS generations.

-Consider a Gedanken experiment that examines the plan for each query at each cardinality (termed a Q@C), for each DBMS generation.
+Consider a Gedanken experiment that examines the plan selected for each query at each cardinality (termed a Q@C), for each DBMS generation.
 In early generations, there will be few plan changes for a given query as the cardinality varies, simply because there are few operators available.
 For subsequent generations, some of the Q@Cs will be associated with different plans enabled by the new operators that were added.